danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/2_-_Chapter_2__Enhanced_Intelligence_—_Processing_and_Understanding_More (1).md

 **Summarization Techniques**
 Summarization sits at the heart of enhancing productivity, largely through tools like ChatGPT and Perplexity AI.
 Both provide a clear path to simplify complex insights while retaining essential details.
 Why spend hours digesting an academic paper when a simple command can distill it into a summary that even Levi, the intern, would understand?

 Let's get back to Shari's bootcamp.
-As Tendy is taking visual notes in the corner, Violetta showcases how to use ChatGPT for precise summarization.
+As Tendy is taking visual notes in the corner, Miranda showcases how to use ChatGPT for precise summarization.
 "I can prompt this model to break down lengthy reports into digestible summaries that highlight key metrics.
 For example, let's take that recent market research document."
 She types the prompt:

-> **WHAT Violetta TYPED:**
+> **WHAT MIRANDA TYPED:**
 > "Summarize the findings from the market research report on renewable energy trends in under 200 words."

 > **WHAT SHE GOT:**
-> A crisp overview outlining the growth percentage, key players, and consumer sentiment without getting lost in techno-babble, which earned her a nod of approval from Miranda, who was too busy taking notes on the misunderstood distinction between 'renew' and 'review.'
+> A crisp overview outlining the growth percentage, key players, and consumer sentiment without getting lost in techno-babble, which earned her a nod of approval from Eleanor, who was too busy taking notes on the misunderstood distinction between 'renew' and 'review.'

-Violetta wasn't finished.
+Miranda wasn't finished.
 "Now let's validate our insight with Perplexity AI."
 She navigates over to the platform and conducts a quick search:

-> **WHAT Violetta TYPED:**
+> **WHAT MIRANDA TYPED:**
 > "Recent trends in renewable energy consumer preferences."

 > **WHAT SHE GOT:**
-> Curated articles, statistics, and research papers that echoed her original summary back, ensuring Violetta had a solid foundation of factual accuracy and a wide-reaching perspective.
+> Curated articles, statistics, and research papers that echoed her original summary back, ensuring Miranda had a solid foundation of factual accuracy and a wide-reaching perspective.

 With RAG pipelines helping to facilitate seamless transitions between data retrieval and summary generation, teams can stitch these tools together to act like full-time researchers without needing a Ph.D.
 Each tool plays a critical role in the workflow--from retrieval to summarization to final presentation.